Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 Channel Mix Optimisation

 Track conversion rates by channel, not just by cadence.
-You might find that phone calls on Day 2 drive more meetings than phone calls on Day 7.
-Or that LinkedIn DMs outperform email for a specific persona.
+Phone calls on Day 2 may drive more meetings than the same call on Day 7, and LinkedIn DMs can outperform email for specific personas.
+For each channel, watch the right metric: email (reply and meeting book rate), phone (connect and conversation rate), LinkedIn (acceptance and DM reply rate).

 Frequently Asked Questions About Sales Cadences